 Old paint tins should be taken to the right recycling centre to avoid causing environmental degradation.
 Lead paint is considered hazardous waste and can be difficult to dispose of because it is normally not accepted at recycling centres.

 Materials such as bricks, tiles, metals and plastics are often found on a construction site after a construction or renovation.
 All these materials can be recycled and reused elsewhere on a different construction site.

 Some household waste can be recycled such as glass, and beverage bottles and others are often found illegally dumped on the streets.
 The New South Wales government has incentivised residents to ‘Return and Earn’ where they are given monetary rewards for recycling instead of illegally dumping.

 8. Garden Waste

 Although this one may seem harmless, a large amount of garden waste can often be seen illegally dumped in public areas.
 There are consequences as a result.
 It destroys animal habitats by introducing diseases and weeds and increasing bushfire risk.

 Some local councils offer white goods pick up while some will accept them for a fee when residents want to recycle them such as a refrigerator.

-Paul’s Rubbish Removal is against illegal dumping due to the harm that it can have on our environment.
+Paul’s Rubbish Removal is against illegal dumping due to its harm to our environment.
 We are constantly proactive about how we can recycle our rubbish by adopting the latest eco-friendly rubbish removal methods.
 We urge you to be cautious of the ecosystem and properly dispose of your garbage by getting us to remove it for you.
-We’ll attend to your site anywhere in Sydney.
+Our local rubbish removal Sydney team will travel to your site anywhere in Sydney.
 Call Paul’s Rubbish Removal today for a free quote on 0407 125 125 and ask us about our services.